Uncle-Fii/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101-rot13 is a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII

 102-odd is a script that prints every other line from the input, starting with the first line

+103-water and stir is a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.
+WATER is in base water.
+STIR is in base stir.
+The result should be in base bestchol